3d-io/UV-Copy-MaxScript/README.md

 + Select the object with multiple UV Channels
 + Select the channel you want to be copied and press copy

-LEGAL:
-This is free software released into the public domain.
-Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.
-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, AND NO SUPPORT. author 3d-io GmbH, 2019